 Also for those arriving by air, Toulouse-Blagnac airport is the place to be.
 There are connections to pretty much every other European country as well as several destinations within France.

-With only 120 places, l’Eglantière could easily be categorized as a rather small camping.
+With only 120 places, l’Eglantière could easily be categorized as a rather small campsite.
 At least to French standards.
 Then again, the whole domain is no less than 50 hectares, which does make it one of the larger naturist domains.
-We couldn’t describe it any better than a small naturist camping which just provides you lots of space.
-Nature is one of the most important aspects of l’Eglantière and that’s something you also notice when you see the camping pitches.
+We couldn’t describe it any better than a small naturist campsite which just provides you lots of space.
+Nature is one of the most important aspects of l’Eglantière and that’s something you also notice when you see the campsite pitches.
 Not only are they large and spacious but the hedges in between are real bushes.
 Not some small shrubs.

 Important to mention is that since recently a long term renovation project is going on at l’Eglantière.
 But there’s no need at all to worry about this.
 The only thing you might notice is that one morning you’ll wander into the shower block and find a whole new self.
 Your good night rest could have something to do with that, but probably also the newly placed mirror.